Damien Adam

-Damien Adam (born 28 June 1989) is a French politician of Renaissance (RE) who has been serving as a member of the National Assembly since the 2017 elections, representing the 1st constituency of the department of Seine-Maritime.
+Damien Adam (born 28 June 1989) is a French politician of Renaissance (RE) who was a member of the National Assembly from 2017 to 2024, representing the 1st constituency of the department of Seine-Maritime.

 Political career

 In parliament, Adam serves as member of the Committee on Economic Affairs.
 In addition to his committee assignments, he is part of the parliamentary friendship groups with China and the Netherlands.

 In 2021, Adam became one eight rapporteurs on climate change legislation introduced by the government of Prime Minister Jean Castex.

+In the 2024 French legislative election, he was unseated by Florence Hérouin-Léautey from the Socialist Party.

 Political positions

 In July 2019, Adam voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.